 - reflect real world, as opposed to purely academic or theoretical, considerations.

-- TTARA supports reasonable tax exemptions that minimize economic distortions, tax pyramiding, and promote growth;
+- TTARA supports reasonable tax exemptions that promote growth, alleviate economic distortions and minimize tax pyramiding.

 - TTARA opposes the replacement of property taxes with an enhanced sales or consumption tax, unless following conditions are met: